josmar-crwdstffng/angular/aio/content/guide/router.md

     *   [`ActivatedRoute`](api/router/ActivatedRoute)
     *   [`ParamMap`](api/router/ParamMap)

-1. Inject an instance of `ActivatedRoute` by adding it to your application's constructor:
+1. Inject an instance of `ActivatedRoute` by adding it to the constructor of your application:

     <code-example header="In the component class (excerpt)" path="router/src/app/heroes/hero-detail/hero-detail.component.ts" region="activated-route"></code-example>